 A prime example of collateral is real estate.
 Financial institutions that provide mortgages require that the house itself be used as collateral.
 The same applies if you receive a home equity line of credit (HELOC) and happen to fall behind in payments.
-After a predetermined length of time in default, the bank can take your home and sell it in order to recoup some of the money lost that you were unable to repay.
-Other types of collateral can include boats, vehicles, government securities, certificates of deposit, cash, bonds, commodities or metals.
+The bank can take your home and sell it in order to recoup some of the money lost that you were unable to repay.
+Other types of collateral include boats, vehicles, government securities, certificates of deposit, cash, bonds, commodities, or metals.

-Many of the loans available today are in fact secured personal loans.
-These include money loaned for new large item purchases, such as houses or cars, and loans made against property you already own such as a HELOC.
-Any time property is included in a loan transaction and is used as collateral, the personal loan is a secured one.
+Any loan that requires you to pledge property as collateral is a secured personal loan.
+These include money loaned for new large item purchases, such as houses or cars, and loans made against property you already own, such as a HELOC.

 Types of secured loans include: